IBM-Blockchain-Starter-Kit/api-bootstrap/README.md

 The *helpers* directory contains any helper functions used in the app, such as a send response helper in *util.js* to send a request response back.

-For full API Reference and Documentation, start the server and navigate to http://localhost:3000/api-docs/.
+For full API reference and documentation, start the server and navigate to http://localhost:3000/api-docs/.
 Also, please see:

 * [Fabric routes custom middleware](docs/fabric-routes.md)
 * [Securing the endpoints](docs/security.md)